-The Minneapolis/Hennepin County Continuum of Care (CoC) & Hennepin's Housing Stability department convene CoC members around specific target populations (Youth Collaborative, Family Services Network, Shelter leadership meeting) and intervention types in order to coordinate and develop new collective strategies to make homelessness rare, brief and non-recurring.
+The Minneapolis/Hennepin County Continuum of Care (CoC) & Hennepin's Housing Stability department convene CoC members around specific target populations and intervention types (shelter providers, homeless prevention providers, outreach etc.) in order to coordinate and develop new collective strategies to make homelessness rare, brief and non-recurring.
+The CoC's Lived Experience Advisory Group (LEAG) and Youth Action Board (YAB) bring together people with lived experience of homelessness to weigh in on strategies.
 The CoC's Executive Committee supports these strategies, and the Funding Committee evaluates existing and proposed projects for service and reallocates funds to meet emerging needs.
+Both LEAG and YAB participate in funding decisions relating to Federal, State and County funds and hiring decisions within Hennepin County's Housing Stability Area.

 All homeless designated housing programs that receive public funding are required to fill all vacancies through the Coordinated Entry System (CES).
-This allows for a system-wide assessment and prioritization of people most in need of each housing type.
+This allows for an equitable system-wide assessment and prioritization of people most in need of each housing type.
 The CES system prioritizes veterans, chronically homeless persons and families, people with disabilities and those who have the longest histories of homelessness and medical fragilities.
 The process also assesses household preferences, including preferences for culturally specific services, to support the best match between person and program.

 Hennepin County has very few homeless families that meet the HUD definition of chronic homelessness due to a shelter-all policy for families and access to rapid rehousing and permanent supportive housing through CES.
 The County reduced family homelessness by 42% from 2014 to 2020 as reflected in the Point-In Time count (from 2,088 to 1,220 people in families).
 During the pandemic, the demand for family shelter dropped again resulting in a 2022 count of 940 people in families.
-It is anticipated this will rise significantly in the 2023 count as shelter demand has surged coming out of the state and federal eviction moratoria and as the federal Emergency Rental Assistance programs wound down.
+This rose significantly in the 2023 count as shelter demand surged coming out of the state and federal eviction moratoria, as Federal Emergency Rental Assistance programs wound down and as an increasing number of families newly arrived to Minnesota lacking the supports and infrastructure to move quickly into stable housing.
+These factors resulted in a 79% increase (to 1,686 people in families) with a further increase anticipated in the 2024 count.
+Hennepin County has expanded family shelter capacity, created a new team of housing focused case workers for families and invested in a 'surge' of additional rapid rehousing in response to these pressures.
 For single adults, Housing Stability has developed a by-name list of those who meet requirements of chronic homeless status.
-This approach dramatically accelerated housing outcomes from 76 chronically homeless individuals housed in 2018 to more than 300 individuals in 2022.
-Since June 2017, over 1,300 chronically homeless people - with an average of four years homeless - were housed with a 93% retention rate.
-Hennepin County has been selected to participate in the Big City Last Mile project with Community Solutions Built for Zero, recognizing and amplifying local progress in addressing chronic homelessness
+This approach dramatically accelerated housing outcomes.
+While 76 chronically homeless individuals were housed in the entirety of 2018, the most recent 100 chronically homeless individuals were housed in less than a hundred days..
+Since June 2017, when this approach began, over 1,600 chronically homeless people - with an average experience of four years homelessness each - were housed with a 93% retention rate.
+Hennepin County has been selected to participate in the Big City Last Mile project with Community Solutions Built for Zero, recognizing and amplifying local progress in addressing chronic homelessness (https://community.solutions/case-studies/minneapolis-hennepin-county-achieves-30-reduction-in-chronichomelessness-by-improving-their-system/).

-(https://community.solutions/case-studies/minneapolis-hennepin-county-achieves-30-reduction-in-chronic-homelessness-by-improving-their-system/).